tdivyajyotis/ctfwriteupdater/README.md

 ### ctftime-api-testing.py is used to implement the ctftime fetch code; not fully implemented

-### ctfwriteupdater.ipynb used for colab runtime; dperecated as of now; may be updated in the future
+### ctfwriteupdater.ipynb used for colab runtime; deprecated as of now; may be updated in the future

 ## CHANGELOG